jes/scamp-cpu/doc/ISA.md

     value: .word 0x1010

 Will generate a word containing 0x1010, whose address will be available in the "value" label.

+### .blob FILE

+Load raw binary data from `FILE`.
+This directive is only implemented in the ASM-in-SLANG assembler, not in the Perl version.
+Not for any particular reason, other than that the only use for it is to support a primitive form of "linking" to reduce compile times by pre-compiling the libraries into a blob.

+Example:

+    .blob /lib/lib.o

 ## Labels